j-lubega/expense-tracker/README.md

 # expense-tracker
-# JL Budget & Expense Web Application
+# purenest360 Budget & Expense Web Application

 A simple and intuitive web application designed to help you track and manage your monthly and annual expenses with ease.